ertuyg/terraform/README.md

 - When `enable_pre_token_generation = true`, the module configures `lambda_config.pre_token_generation_config` and grants invoke permission to Cognito via `aws_lambda_permission`.
 Use this flag to avoid plan-time indeterminism if your Lambda ARN is computed.
 - When `enable_post_confirmation = true`, the module configures `lambda_config.post_confirmation` and grants invoke permission to Cognito via `aws_lambda_permission`.
 This trigger is invoked after a user confirms their account (email or phone verification).
 - When `enable_post_authentication = true`, the module configures `lambda_config.post_authentication` and grants invoke permission to Cognito via `aws_lambda_permission`.
 This trigger is invoked after a user successfully authenticates (signs in).
-- When `enable_google_idp = true`, the module creates a separate Cognito client configured for Hosted UI with OAuth flows, a Google identity provider, and optionally a Cognito domain for the Hosted UI.
-The `user_pool_client_id` output automatically returns the Google client ID when enabled.
-- The Cognito domain is only created when both `enable_google_idp = true` and `cognito_domain_prefix` is provided.
+- When any client (legacy or in `clients`) uses Google as an IDP, the stack creates a shared Google identity provider for the pool and (optionally) a Hosted UI domain when `cognito_domain_prefix` is set.

 #### 2) `lambda`